ucfcbb/GINClus/README.md

 ```

 #### Run using Dockerfile
-After downloading/cloning GINClus from Github, run the following commands inside the downloaded GINClus folder to built the docker file and then to run GINClus.
+After downloading/cloning GINClus from Github, run the following commands inside the downloaded GINClus folder to build the docker file image and then to run GINClus.

 \# Build an image
 ```